Skip to content

 Wescott & Andelot Scholarship

-The application period is now open to all high school seniors planning to pursue a degree in agriculture or natural resources in college.
+The application period is now CLOSED to all high school seniors planning to pursue a degree in agriculture or natural resources in college.

 Wescott and Andelot, LLC Ag Scholarship Announcement